 In the IELTS Speaking assessment, part of doing well involves using interesting expressions.
 As stated in an IELTS Speaking public band descriptor, a candidate who is aiming to obtain a Band 7 in their interview should display “some less common and idiomatic vocabulary” as well as “some awareness of style and collocation”.
 Quite often, this […]Read more "Idioms in IELTS Speaking"

 I woke up yesterday morning to yet another lovely message from one of my students.
-This morning as well, a different one mentioned how he had jumped 1.5 bands higher than his last score after having taken my lessons.
+This morning as well, a different one mentioned how he had jumped 1.5 bands higher than his last score after having taken my IELTS Writing lessons.
 All within a space of ONE MONTH!
-Thank you to those who have written to let […]Read more "More messages from students"
+Thank you to those who have written […]Read more "More messages from IELTS students"

 IELTS candidates should remember that part of doing well in an IELTS interview is making sure that they do not blurt out memorised answers to questions given by the examiner.
 Some believe that they can get away with this but unfortunately, this usually backfires on them.
 Photo Credit: Samuel Mann via Compfight There are certain […]Read more "IELTS Speaking – Don’t memorise answers!"

 Quite often, learners are taught to pay attention to prominent words that are usually stressed in a sentence to help understand the importance of content words.
 However, when teaching students pronunciation, I have discovered that learners have not been given much focus on the significance of unstressed words within sentences.
-Consequently, when speaking, they tend […]Read more "Non-prominent words in IELTS Speaking"
+Consequently, when speaking, they tend […]Read more "6 Recommended Sites to Practise Non-Prominent Words in IELTS Speaking"

 Having grown up in a traditional Muslim household in a secular society has been an interesting, if not colourful, experience for me and having a chance to share this experience with my students is always enjoyable.
 Today’s session on Understanding Muslim Culture with my student touched on the Dos and Dont’s when visiting a Muslim […]Read more "Understanding Muslim Culture"